dfcoston/RiverLevels/README.md

 I then have built a view to aggrigate the 15 minute data intervals for each river into a daily average for each river.
 Metrics include: cubic feet per second, gauge height, and temperature.
 However, due to weather conditions (ie ICE), some metrics will not be available.

 Long story short, the output is a graph that makes judging river flow in relation to previous years possible.
+Keep in mind, this was a personal project to help me and my friends have fun.
+Not everything is best practice, if this were a true work project, I would do things differently (ie, make a table that updated with the aggrigated data in leau of a view).

 https://public.tableau.com/profile/derrick.coston#!/vizhome/MTRivers/dashboard